ibexa/documentation-developer/docs/guide/search/criteria_reference/fulltext_criterion.md

 It will return content containing phrases such as "Breaking news", "Baseball world cup", "Basketball cup", or "Breaking news: Baseball world cup victory".

-It will not return content with phrases such "Football world cup" or "Breaking sports news".
+It will not return content with phrases such as "Football world cup" or "Breaking sports news".